BryggansBryggeri/bryggio/README.md

 The pub-sub pattern makes client more independent, and new clients can be added without having to update the existing set of clients.
 Furthermore, the communication is language agnostic, one could for instance write a, say, twitter bot in Python that listens to the server and makes updates about the brewing process.

 The pattern is also encoded in Rust's type system.
-All components -- now clients -- implement the `PubSubClient` trait in `bryggio_lib::pub_sub`.
+All components -- now clients -- implement the `PubSubClient` trait in `bryggio_core::pub_sub`.
 We take further advantage of Rust's generic type system by providing generic implementations for the different component types.
 In Rust it is possible to make a generic implementation for all types that implements a second trait.
 This allows us to reduce code repetition by, for instance, implementing the `PubSubClient` trait for each type that implements the `Sensor` trait.